rocketseat-education/bootcamp-gostack-desafios/desafio-conceitos-nodejs/README.en.md

 ### Application Routes

-Now that you already have the template cloned, and ready to continue, you must open the file app.js, and complete the places where you don't have code, with the code to achieve the goals of each route.
+Now that you already have the template cloned, and ready to continue, you must open the file app.js, and complete the places where there's no have code, with the code to achieve the goals of each route.

 - **`POST /repositories`**: The route must receive `title`, `URL`, and `techs` inside of the request body.
 The URL must be the link to the Github of that repository.
 When registering a new project, it must be stored inside an object in the following format: `{id:" uuid ", title: 'Desafio Node.js', URL: 'http: //github.com / ...' , techs: ["Node.js", "..."], likes: 0} `; Make sure the ID is a UUID, and always start likes as 0.